Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample10_RecognizeInvoices.md

 ## Recognize invoices from a URI

 To recognize invoices from a URI, use the `StartRecognizeInvoicesFromUriAsync` method.
-The returned value is a collection of `RecognizedForm` objects -- one for each page in the submitted document.

 ```C# Snippet:FormRecognizerSampleRecognizeInvoicesUri
     var options = new RecognizeInvoicesOptions() { Locale = "en-US" };